-The Kenya Private Sector Alliance (KEPSA) Ecommerce Booster Program is an initiative that aims to support Micro, Small and Medium Enterprises (MSMEs) in the wholesale and retail, food services and logistics sectors.
-The aim was to provide support to the MSMEs with little or no e-commerce presence to get on board e-commerce platforms to increase and diversify their revenue streams during and post the COVID-19 period.
+The program was implemented over a period of six months from February 2021 to July 2021 targeting Micro, Small and Medium Enterprises (MSMEs) in the wholesale and retail, food services and logistics sectors.
+The aim was to provide support to the MSMEs with little or no e-commerce presence to get on board e-commerce platforms to increase and diversify their revenue streams during and even after the COVID-19 period.

 The main objective of the program is to support and build capacity for MSMEs to engage in e-commerce through training of 2000 MSMEs on e-commerce and digital marketing as well as on-boarding them onto various e-commerce platforms and providing linkages for domestic and cross-border e-commerce.
+Specifically, these include:

-- Build capacity of SMEs to raise their proficiency in implementing effective digital campaigns, and increase their brand awareness, value and sales conversions across multiple digital channels
+- To build capacity of SMEs to raise their proficiency in implementing effective digital campaigns, and increase their brand awareness, value and sales conversions across multiple digital channels